nmshd/documentation/_docs_operate/configuration.md

 - **audience** `required`

   The audience of the JWT.
 This is the identifier of the Connector in your identity server.

-- **auth** `optional`

-  The roles that determine the permissions granted to anyone authenticated with the JWT bearer token can be defined within `auth.payload.scope`.
-  This may vary between identity providers.
-  These roles are matched against the [Connector’s permission model]({% link _docs_operate/security-considerations.md %}#permission-model-of-the-connector) to control which resources are available.
-  By default, no rights are assigned, providing limited access.

 For more sophisticated use cases, please refer to the [JWT documentation page](https://auth0.github.io/node-oauth2-jwt-bearer/interfaces/AuthOptions.html) where all possibilities are explained in detail.